Common questions and answers about Equity Scholarships

 The institution offering the course will email you directly with enrolment instructions once you have received your offer letter.
 If you need assistance with enrolment, please contact the institution directly.

-Most undergraduate courses are deferrable through SATAC.
+Most undergraduate and postgraduate courses are deferrable through SATAC.
 If a course does not allow deferment, or if it is deferrable through the institution only, this is stated in the course entry in course search.

-Postgraduate and TAFE SA courses are not deferrable through SATAC.
+TAFE SA courses are not deferrable through SATAC.

 You can retrieve your username and reset your password from the application login page.
 You will need to enter the email address you used to register your application.